BlackSaltFish/understandinges6/manuscript/06-Symbols.md

 Notice that both `uid` and `uid2` return the `"uid"` key.
 The symbol `uid3` doesn't exist in the global symbol registry, so it has no key associated with it and `Symbol.keyFor()` returns `undefined`.

-W> The global symbol registry is a shared environment, just like the global scope.
+> **Warn** The global symbol registry is a shared environment, just like the global scope.
 That means you can't make assumptions about what is or is not already present in that environment.
 Use namespacing of symbol keys to reduce the likelihood of naming collisions when using third-party components.
 For example, jQuery code might use `"jquery."` to prefix all keys, for keys like `"jquery.element"` or similar.

 ## Symbol Coercion